-- Actual costs incurred by Fonterra in collecting Milk will be utilised as the collection costs of the Farmgate Milk Price Commodity Business, with adjustments to reflect any material differences between the actual cost incurred by Fonterra in transferring Milk or Milk components between Sites, and the cost for such transfers implied by the Farmgate Milk Price Production Plan and the allocation of Standard Plants to Regions and other Reference Assets to Sites. - Supply chain costs will comprise the costs Fonterra could reasonably expect to incur if it manufactured the Reference Commodity Products under the Farmgate Milk Price Production Plan, and will reflect (where relevant) Fonterra's actual factory to wharf transport costs and storage costs. - The Farmgate Milk Price Commodity Business will also be treated as incurring sales costs, calculated as the lesser of the amount that would be charged by an arm's length sales agent and Fonterra's actual selling costs, adjusted to reflect the Farmgate Milk Price Production Plan, including the cost of selling through GlobalDairyTrade. - The cost of meeting any shortfall between actual available lactose, and the required lactose for the Farmgate Milk Price Production Plan, will be determined using a price for lactose which is representative of the price paid by New Zealand processors for lactose used to standardise milk powders. - The other overhead costs of the Farmgate Milk Price Commodity Business, including site overheads, research and development costs, general overheads and corporate costs, will be established in every Review Period, based on the budgeted costs of Fonterra in the Review Year, adjusted for differences between budgeted costs and the costs Fonterra could be expected to incur if it only manufactured the Reference Commodity Products.
-In intervening years, these costs will be increased by the annual movement in an appropriate index, such as the Producers Price Index or the Labour Cost Index, and will be checked for continued reasonableness by the Milk Price Group against movements in Fonterra's actual and budgeted costs, having particular regard to any significant change in Fonterra's overhead costs (such as any change resulting from a restructuring). - The Farmgate Milk Price Commodity Business will also be treated as incurring certain costs of a non-recurring nature which are not otherwise provided for under a specific Rule, such as costs due to actual milk supply in a Region exceeding the level of processing capacity provided for in that region in the Farmgate Milk Price Fixed Asset Base, or costs arising from a natural disaster. - Because the Farmgate Milk Price Commodity Business is treated as if it were a standalone business, and because the WACC used to calculate the capital recovery amounts in the Farmgate Milk Price is defined on an after-tax basis, it is necessary in calculating the Farmgate Milk Price to deduct a reasonable provision for the income tax that would be paid by the Farmgate Milk Price Commodity Business.
+- Actual costs incurred by Fonterra in collecting Milk will be utilised as the collection costs of the Farmgate Milk Price Commodity Business, with adjustments to reflect any material differences between the actual cost incurred by Fonterra in transferring Milk or Milk components between Sites, and the cost for such transfers implied by the Farmgate Milk Price Production Plan and the allocation of Standard Plants to Regions and other Reference Assets to Sites. - Supply chain costs will comprise the costs Fonterra could reasonably expect to incur if it manufactured the Reference Commodity Products under the Farmgate Milk Price Production Plan, and will reflect (where relevant) Fonterra's actual factory to wharf transport costs and storage costs. - The Farmgate Milk Price Commodity Business will also be treated as incurring sales costs, calculated as the lesser of the amount that would be charged by an arm's length sales agent and Fonterra's actual selling costs, adjusted to reflect the Farmgate Milk Price Production Plan, including the cost of selling through GlobalDairyTrade. - The cost of meeting any shortfall between actual available lactose, and the required lactose for the Farmgate Milk Price Production Plan, will be determined using a price for lactose which is representative of the price paid by New Zealand processors for lactose used to standardise milk powders. - The other overhead costs of the Farmgate Milk Price Commodity Business, including site overheads, research and development costs, general overheads and corporate costs, will be established in every Review Period, based on the budgeted costs of Fonterra in the Review Year, adjusted for differences between budgeted costs and the costs Fonterra could be expected to incur if it only manufactured the Reference Commodity Products, and subject to independent validation.
+In intervening years, these costs will be increased by the annual movement in an appropriate index, such as the Producers Price Index or the Labour Cost Index, and will be checked for continued reasonableness by the Milk Price Group against movements in Fonterra's actual and budgeted costs, having particular regard to any significant change in Fonterra's overhead costs (such as any change resulting from a restructuring). - The Farmgate Milk Price Commodity Business will also be treated as incurring certain costs of a non-recurring nature which are not otherwise provided for under a specific Rule, such as costs due to actual milk supply in a Region exceeding the level of processing capacity provided for in that region in the Farmgate Milk Price Fixed Asset Base, or costs arising from a natural disaster. - Because the Farmgate Milk Price Commodity Business is treated as if it were a standalone business, and because the WACC used to calculate the capital recovery amounts in the Farmgate Milk Price is defined on an after-tax basis, it is necessary in calculating the Farmgate Milk Price to deduct a reasonable provision for the income tax that would be paid by the Farmgate Milk Price Commodity Business. - To provide assurance on the determination of Farmgate Milk Price Cash Costs, Independent Reviewers will: - If required, validate, and comment on, the initial financial models prepared to calculate Farmgate Milk Price Cash Costs, and the inputs of each model. - At the end of each Review Period, validate, and comment on, the revised financial models and inputs prepared by the Milk Price Group.